-FDD's Long War Journal, Taliban's government includes designated terrorists, ex-Guantanamo detainees, 8 September 2021
+FDD's Long War Journal, Taliban's government includes designated terrorists, ex-Guantanamo detainees, 8 September 2021 toppled during the U.S.-led invasion in late 2001.

-"The Taliban has announced the formation of an "interim government" to rule over Afghanistan.
-The Taliban's regime will be known as the Islamic Emirate of Afghanistan.
-This is entirely unsurprising.
-The first emirate was toppled during the U.S.-led invasion in late 2001.
 The jihadis, members of both the Taliban and al Qaeda, waged jihad for the next two decades in order to resurrect it.
 The Taliban was clear about its political goal all along.